OpenChirp/openchirp_rest/README.md

 ```

 ## Config
 The configuration files are in config/.
 By default, env is set to development and the server loads config/development.json.
+To load another configuration file, set the NODE_ENV environment variable to production or test before starting the server.
 * **db** : Mongo DB connection string in format "mongodb://$mongodb_host/$db_name".
 The $db_name should be set to "openchirp" as it is shared by openchirp core and mosquitto.
 * **mqtt** : Host, port, user and pass for mosquitto.
 * **influxdb**: Host and port of influxdb.